mhahnFr/SecretPathway/README.md

 Or you can build it from source:
 - Clone: `git clone --recursive https://www.github.com/mhahnFr/SecretPathway.git`
-- Build: `javac -sourcepath src/:JUtilities/ src/mhahnFr/SecretPathway/CLI.java`
+- Build: `javac -sourcepath src/:JUtilities/ src/mhahnFr/SecretPathway/SecretPathway.java`

-To run it from the commandline: `java -cp src/:JUtilites/ mhahnFr.SecretPathway.CLI`
+To run it from the commandline: `java -cp src/:JUtilites/ mhahnFr.SecretPathway.SecretPathway`

 ## Supported protocols
 Basic ANSI escape codes are supported at the moment, including RGB colours.